TheDataShed/python-presentation-talk/talk.md

 # Usage

-Python is still growing in popularity.

-Wide variety of uses:
+Python is still growing in popularity and has a wide variety of uses:

 - Data processing
 - AI and ML